 I have been fortunate to witness the growth of our very first students, who are now young adults, and my hope is to see them flourish in their new environment, The House of Youth.

-I will be one of the administrators at The House of Youth, as well as the French specialist.
+I am one of the administrators at The House of Youth.
 I will contribute to develop this project on various aspects- administrative and pedagogical- in order to support our young people in their efforts to become the best version of themselves.

 I am a mother of two Montessori children, and when I am not working, I like to join my family in their passions, which are drawing, singing, playing music, and sustainable gardening.
 I also enjoy practicing Yoga and Fitness, interior design and arts & crafts.